com-480-data-visualization/project-2024-group-era/README.md

 **General Topic and Main Axis Development**

-Every year, approximately 1,000 species face extinction, raising a critical question: Will humans become the only inhabitants of Earth after several centuries?
+Every year, approximately between 1,000 and 30,000 species face extinction[[1]](#1), raising a critical question: Will humans become the only inhabitants of Earth after several centuries?
 This pressing concern underscores the urgency for immediate conservation actions.
 The foundation of effective animal protection lies in enhancing public awareness and consensus, with data serving as a tool for this purpose.
 Visualization acts as the conduit, bridging the gap between data and public perception.

 **Overview, Motivation, and Target Audience**